Facebook

 • Works as wet or dry mop

-One advantage, that’s a disadvantage for some, are the disposable mop heads.
-While some people are trying to be more eco-friendly, this is often easier as it prevents you from reusing stained or dirty mop heads.
+One advantage that’s a disadvantage for some is the disposable mop heads.
+While some prefer an eco-friendly alternative, disposable heads are often easier as they prevent you from reusing stained or dirty mop heads.
 Just dispose of it when you’re done.

 Pros